 Frankly Jazz is a Northern UK-based group comprising a jazz singer, double bass and piano.
 We have performed in a variety of venues across England including Castle Howard, Wynyard Hall, Ripley Castle, The Royal Hall in Harrogate, The Sage Gateshead and many more.
 We are available for hire for any function no matter what the size!
 Meet the band members…

 John Pope – Bass

 After completing a Masters in Music at Newcastle University, John has become a lecturer and all round cool guy about campus.
 He is a well-known, versatile and fine local musician with a great knowledge of music of all shapes and sizes.
 His musicianship and outstanding bass playing has found him work playing in many jazz groups.
 However, he is as much at home with many other genres including soul, hip hop and free jazz.
 John is a fine composer and improviser and has run projects such as the Improvisers Orchestra of the North (ION) based at the Sage, which displayed an incredible performance at the Gateshead Jazz Festival.
 He has had many other performances at the Sage, including the Sage International Jazz Festival with Frankly Jazz and Frozen Sight music project with Paul Smith and Peter Brewis (Field Music/Maximo Park) which was broadcast live on BBC 6 Music.
 He has also played with jazz legend Roy Williams (trombone), folk star Pete Cooper and he has even been seen on stage supporting The Brand New Heavies.

 Johnny Tunnard – Piano

-Johnny started playing piano from an early age and became involved with jazz over 10 years.
-He was a chorister at Ripon Cathedral and was brought up in a family steeped in music- his grandfather being a composer and cathedral organist and his great aunt, the classical pianist and BBC accompanist, Viola Tunnard and the famous artist John Tunnard – who, besides painting, was a well-known jazz musician in the 1920s!)
+Johnny started playing piano from an early age and has been involved with jazz for over 10 years.
+He was a chorister at Ripon Cathedral and was brought up in a family steeped in music- his grandfather being a composer and cathedral organist and his great aunt, the classical pianist and BBC accompanist, Viola Tunnard.

 He studied music at Newcastle University from 2006 under jazz organist, Gerry Richardson and UK award- winning jazz composer and saxophonist Tim Garland.
 Johnny has also had the pleasure of learning with the Professor of Jazz studies at the Guildhall, Pete Churchill.